-We frogs have been getting a lot of questions from our customers on alternative ways to get to Disneyland or Universal Studios Hollywood, so we hopped on the trains and did the research for you.
+We frogs have been getting a lot of questions from our readers on alternative ways to get to Disneyland or Universal Studios Hollywood, so we hopped on the trains and did the research for you.
 It turns out it’s easier and less stressful than we thought!
-Some of these methods will save you some green compared to paying for gas and parking.
+Some of these methods will save you some green compared to paying for gas and parking (which keeps going up in price).
 We've even scouted out a nearby park and ride where you can park and take a bus to Disneyland to save on parking!
 We love saving money, and we bet you do too!
 Here’s how to hop on public transportation to Disneyland and Universal Studios Hollywood.

 Taking Public Transportation to and from Disneyland and Universal Studios Hollywood